Skip to Main Content

 Academic residency

 At least 60 percent of the credits required for a degree must be earned at Brooklyn College.
-Departments and/ or programs may have additional academic residency requirements.
+Departments and/or programs may have additional academic residency requirements.
 See the section “Rules about transfer courses and credits,” below, for more information.

 II.
 Registration, Grades and Transfer Credit Registration for Courses

 Students are expected to complete registration during the official registration period.
 Registration is not permitted after the last day to add a course for any given term.
 Under no circumstances will students who are dropped for nonpayment be allowed to reregister for the dropped classes after the end of the last day to add a course.
-The last day to add a course is listed each semester in the Academic Calendar.
+The last day to add a course is listed each semester in the Academic Calendar

 Hours and credits

 Statements in this Bulletin regarding a certain number of class hours or credits refer to the number of weekly class hours (or their equivalent).
-In general one credit represents 15 semester hours of classroom work (or the equivalent).
-Weekly graduate seminars that do not have a final examination should hold their last meeting during the fifteenth week of the semester.
+In general, one credit represents 15 semester hours of classroom work (or the equivalent).
+Weekly graduate seminars that do not have a final examination should hold their last meeting during the 15th week of the semester.
 The same is true for the following: a) two weekly hours of laboratory work, b) two weekly hours of supervised fieldwork, c) three hours of unsupervised honors work, or d) three hours of unsupervised fieldwork.
 Exceptions to this general rule apply in certain programs or courses and are specified in the Bulletin.

-Statements in this bulletin regarding class hours and credits usually refer to the total number of semester class hours, unlike undergraduate courses, which usually list weekly class hours.
-Thus a listing that reads “30 hours plus conference” (or “plus conference and independent work”); “3 credits” means that the course will meet for two class (i.e., lecture) hours each week for 15 weeks, or for some other scheduling pattern that equates to this in terms of total class time in the course.
+Statements in this Bulletin regarding class hours and credits usually refer to the total number of semester class hours, unlike undergraduate courses, which usually list weekly class hours.
+Thus, a listing that reads “30 hours plus conference” (or “plus conference and independent work”); “3 credits” means that the course will meet for two class (i.e., lecture) hours each week for 15 weeks, or for some other scheduling pattern that equates to this in terms of total class time in the course

 Modes of instruction